StanislavRadkov/swift-style-guide/README.markdown

 # Swift Style Guide

-This style guide is based on the raywenderlich.com Style Guide (https://github.com/raywenderlich/swift-style-guide)
+This style guide covers Swift version 1.2
+It is based on the raywenderlich.com Style Guide (https://github.com/raywenderlich/swift-style-guide)

 ## Table of Contents